flashbots/flashbots-writings-website/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+The live version is hosted at https://writings.flashbots.net

-### Installation
+### Getting started

-Install the node packages from within a Docker container (strongly recommended not only for security, but because installing all the packages manually is a huge waste of time), then you can start it like this:
+It's recommended to install the Node.js packages from within a Docker container (installing npm packages can compromise your machine because it can execute arbitrary scripts).
+You can start the Docker container like this:

 ```
 docker run -p 3000:3000 --rm -it -w /mnt -v $(pwd):/mnt node:16 /bin/bash